RsyncProject/rsync/rsync.1.md

     slash) to "/dest/subdir" that would not allow symlinks to any files outside of "subdir".

+    This option has no additional effect if `--copy-links` was also specified.
+    The safe symlinks are only copied if `--links` was also specified or implied by `--archive` (`-a`).

+    See the [SYMBOLIC LINKS](#SYMBOLIC-LINKS) section for multi-option info.

 0.  `--safe-links`

-    This tells rsync to ignore any symbolic links which point outside the copied tree.
+    This tells the receiving rsync to ignore any symbolic links in the transfer which point outside the copied tree.
 All absolute symlinks are also ignored.

+    Since this ignoring is happening on the receiving side, it will still be effective even when the sending side has munged symlinks (when it is using `--munge-links`).
+It also affects deletions, since the file being present in the transfer prevents any matching file on the receiver from being deleted when the symlink is deemed to be unsafe and is skipped.

+    This option must be combined with `--links` (or `--archive`) to have any symlinks in the transfer to conditionally ignore.
+Its effect is superseded by `--copy-unsafe-links`.

     Using this option in conjunction with `--relative` may give unexpected results.

+    See the [SYMBOLIC LINKS](#SYMBOLIC-LINKS) section for multi-option info.

 0.  `--munge-links`

-    This option tells rsync to (1) modify all symlinks on the receiving side in a way that makes them unusable but recoverable (see below), or (2) to unmunge symlinks on the sending side that had been stored in a munged state.
-This is useful if you don't quite trust the source of the data to not try to slip in a symlink to a unexpected place.
+    This option affects just one side of the transfer and tells rsync to munge symlink values when it is receiving files or unmunge symlink values when it is sending files.
+The munged values make the symlinks unusable on disk but allows the original contents of the symlinks to be recovered.

+    The server-side rsync often enables this option without the client's knowledge, such as in an rsync daemon's configuration file or by an option given to the rrsync (restricted rsync) script.
+When specified on the client side, specify the option normally if it is the client side that has/needs the munged symlinks, or use `-M--munge-links` to give the option to the server when it has/needs the munged symlinks.
+Note that on a local transfer, the client is the sender, so specifying the option directly unmunges symlinks while specifying it as a remote option munges symlinks.

+    This option has no affect when sent to a daemon via `--remote-option` because the daemon configures whether it wants munged symlinks via its "`munge symlinks`" parameter.

+    The symlink value is munged/unmunged once it is in the transfer, so any option that transforms symlinks into non-symlinks occurs prior to the munging/unmunging **except** for `--safe-links`, which is a choice that the receiver makes, so it bases its decision on the munged/unmunged value.
+    This does mean that if a receiver has munging enabled, that using `--safe-links` will cause all symlinks to be ignored (since they are all absolute).

-    The way rsync disables the use of symlinks is to prefix each one with the string "/rsyncd-munged/".
-This prevents the links from being used as long as that directory does not exist.
-When this option is enabled, rsync will refuse to run if that path is a directory or a symlink to a directory.
+    The method that rsync uses to munge the symlinks is to prefix each one's value with the string "/rsyncd-munged/".
+This prevents the links from being used as long as the directory does not exist.
+When this option is enabled, rsync will refuse to run if that path is a directory or a symlink to a directory (though it only checks at startup).
+See also the "munge-symlinks" python script in the support directory of the source code for a way to munge/unmunge one or more symlinks in-place.

-    The option only affects the client side of the transfer, so if you need it to affect the server, specify it via `--remote-option`.
-(Note that in a local transfer, the client side is the sender.)

-    This option has no affect on a daemon, since the daemon configures whether it wants munged symlinks via its "`munge symlinks`" parameter.
-See also the "munge-symlinks" perl script in the support directory of the source code.

 0.  `--copy-dirlinks`, `-k`